rslota/TCPIPv6/README.md

 The headers are fully documented in-code using Doxygen.
 The documentation can be generated using the `make doc` command. `build/doc/Doxyfile.in` will contain default Doxygen settings for the project.
-By default HTMLa and LaTeX documentation is generated.
+By default HTML and LaTeX documentation are generated.